sandra319/HotelOfMinCat/README.md

-HotelOfMinCat is a simple web application for booking hotel or have a understanding of Chinese Town.
+HotelOfMinCat is a simple web application for booking hotel or having a understanding of Chinese Town.